Online Student Guide

 If You Need a Computer

-Students can borrow a laptop from the MiraCosta College Library by submitting a request here.
+Students can borrow a laptop from the MiraCosta College Library by submitting a request through our Student Technology Request Form.

 Students can also purchase a low-cost refurbished computer through San Diego Futures Foundation.
 Computers are given to eligible individuals who apply.